-When you first decide to start working on a fitness program, it’s usually baby steps that we focus on while increasing mileage, cutting out certain foods and increasing others.
+When you first decide to start working on a fitness program, it’s usually small goals that we focus on while increasing mileage, cutting out certain foods and increasing others.

-As you begin to get fitter and feel healthier, the prospect of actually lining up for an event is now seemingly becoming a reality.
+As your fitness improves and you feel healthier with more energy, the prospect of actually lining up for an event is now seemingly becoming a reality.
 New goals are being reset and now the drive for an even ‘better’ you by testing your fitness level is the next real step.

 Even if the thought of putting yourself on the line just doesn’t appeal to you there are still ways to set goals and work towards them.
 Timing yourself around a neighbourhood loop by tackling some never-ending hills is a couple of ideas that I like to do myself.